FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Configuration_Guide/_index.md

 #### Defining TP (Transaction Program)

-For each incoming conversation intended for <span class="mc-variable axway_variables.Component_Short_Name variable">Gateway</span>, the SNA sub-system is expected to start an appropriate <span class="mc-variable axway_variables.Component_Short_Name variable">Gateway</span> application program.
+For each incoming conversation intended for {{< Gateway/componentshortname  >}}, the SNA sub-system is expected to start an appropriate {{< Gateway/componentshortname  >}} application program.
 You first create a Transaction Program profile for the PeSIT E protocol.

 You define Transaction Program profiles as follows:

-1. The USERID and GROUP fields must match the user-id and group-id used to install and start <span class="mc-variable axway_variables.Component_Short_Name variable">Gateway</span>.
+1. The USERID and GROUP fields must match the user-id and group-id used to install and start {{< Gateway/componentshortname >}}.
 2. Set the TYPE field to NON-QUEUED.
-3. Complete the PATH field with the absolute path of the <span class="mc-variable axway_variables.Component_Short_Name variable">Gateway</span> application program that corresponds to the targeted file transfer protocol.
+3. Complete the PATH field with the absolute path of the {{< Gateway/componentshortname >}} application program that corresponds to the targeted file transfer protocol.
 4. The ENVIRONMENT field must set APPCTPN to the corresponding TP name.
     If for example, the TP name is PHECPICR, this field must contain APPCTPN=PHECPICR.

 #### Example of Transaction Program definition

-This is an extract from <span class="code">/etc/sna/sna\_tps</span>:
+This is an extract from `/etc/sna/sna_tps`:

 >     [PHECPICR]
 >     LUALIAS = ""